nhohung/2018-05-14-ualberta-sc/__GitHubResources/GitWalkthrough.md

 From [https://xkcd.com/1597/](https://xkcd.com/1597/) by Randal Munroe

 ## Learning Objectives
 We're going to make sharing information via GitHub the primary objective of this portion of the workshop and look at version control only in light of sharing.
 By doing this we will be placing the emphasis on using GitHub rather than on using Git.
 Make no mistake though Git is central to GitHub and must be understood to make effective use of it.
-There will be commandline work in this section but it will be treated as secondary to the use of the Git desktop app.
+There will be no commandline work in this section but the command line git tutorial is available to anyone who wants it.
 Emphasis will be placed on generating an understanding of the core concepts that power Git and the terms used to refer to these concepts.

 **GitHub now has a really excellent series of guides/tutorials that can be found at [https://guides.github.com/](https://guides.github.com/).**